BRITISH CAVY COUNCIL

 Differently coloured hairs found within the Black or White are to be penalised according to quantity.

-The Belt Colour should be be pure and clean, Eye colour should be dark.
+The Belt Colour should be pure and clean, white.
+Eye colour should correspond to the ESCC recognised body colour.

-The Head should be short and broad, with a gently curving profile and muzzle to be of good width and rounded at the nostrils.
+The Head should be of good size, bold and broad, with a gently curving profile and muzzle to be of good width and rounded at the nostrils.
 Eyes should be large, bright and bold and set with good width between.
 Ears should be large and drooping, with lower rim parallel to the ground and set with good width between.

 The Body should be short and cobby, thick-set with good width across the shoulders.
 It must be fit and of good substance, with plenty of firm flesh covering the shoulders; and the pig should have good size appropriate to age Coat should be soft, clean and groomed free of guard hairs.